deepankarm/org-jina-examples/face-db-search/README.md

 ## Prepare the data
-In total, there are more than 13,000 images of faces.
-1680 of the people pictured have two or more distinct photos in the data set.[LFW Dataset](http://vis-www.cs.umass.edu/lfw/#explore) dataset.
-The following script will download the data and uncompress it into `/tmp/jina/celeb/lfw`.
+In total, there are over 13,000 images of faces.
+1,680 of the people pictured have two or more distinct photos in the [LFW Dataset](http://vis-www.cs.umass.edu/lfw/#explore).
+The following script will download the data and decompress it into `/tmp/jina/celeb/lfw`.

 ```bash
 cd face-db-seach